 A Year of Charlotte Mason Music Lessons online course

-In the new course that just launched TODAY! called A Year of Charlotte Mason Music Lessons, you’ll be able to do this so simply.
+In the course called A Year of Charlotte Mason Music Lessons, you’ll be able to do this so simply.

 Each month, you focus on 2 things: composer study and either a hymn or a folk song.
 You’ll sing the same hymn or folk song for a full month.